 When I do have a sweet craving, I avoid processed sugar and opt for maple syrup, honey or agave:

-I LOVE the Oh She Glows vegan cookbook given to me by my friend Stella:
+I LOVE the Oh She Glows vegan cookbook given to me by a friend.

-I recently have taken a couple healthy cooking classes at Provigo in Pierrefonds.
-Check out their website for courses in your region: http://www.ecoleculinairepc.ca/
+I have recently taken a couple healthy cooking classes at my grocer Provigo in Pierrefonds, Quebec.

 Start by StARTing Tip: